5 Things No One Tells You About Picking Your Wedding Music

 And it kind of is.
 You want a song that will reflect the two of you as a couple.
 Try a few on for size and settle on something that works for both of you.
 Or if you really can't compromise, have your DJ create your own mash-up of two favorites.

-2. You'll obsess over your dance skills (or your fiancé's total lack of them).
+2. You'll obsess over your dance skills (or your total lack of them).

-3. Just because your friend plays the violin doesn't mean she wants to perform at your ceremony.
+3. Just because your friend plays the violin doesn't mean they want to perform at your ceremony.

 4. Not all sound systems are created equal.